For the price information, see the Pricing page.

-Instance types, images, and cloud disks: Their prices vary according to their billing methods, including Subscription and Pay-As-You-Go.
+Instance types, images, and cloud disks: The price of these resources vary according to the billing method you select.
 For more information, see Billing method comparison.

-Instance types: Including the number of vCPU cores and the size of memory.
+Instance types: The instance type determines the number of vCPU cores and the size of memory.

-- Public images: Only Windows OS images are charged.
+- Public images: Charges apply only for Windows OS images and Red Hat images.
 Linux or Unix-like OS images are free of charge.

-- Marketplace images: The price is determined by their suppliers.
+- Marketplace images: The price is determined by the image supplier.

 - Shared images or custom images: If they are created by using marketplace images, the price is determined by the image provider.

-Cloud disks: The disks created together with an ECS instance have the same billing method with the ECS instance.
-The separately created disks are billed according to Pay-As-You-Go billing method.
-For a Pay-As-You-Go cloud disk, after an ECS instance is created, you can convert its billing method from Pay-As-You Go to Subscription upgrade configurations of a Subscription instance to convert its billing method, to synchronize its lifecycle with the instance.
+Cloud disks: Disks created together with an ECS instance have the same billing method as the ECS instance.
+Disks created separately are billed according to the Pay-As-You-Go billing method.
+For a Pay-As-You-Go cloud disk, after an ECS instance is created, you can change the instance billing method from Pay-As-You-Go to Subscription in the ECS console.
+Alternatively, you can upgrade the Pay-As-You-Go instance configurations to change the billing method.